 You'll want to peel the skin of your green mangoes before eating them.
 Use a kitchen peeler, cut around the mangoes' pit using a Kitchen knife, and slice off the meaty part of the mangoes into long, thin pieces about 2x3 inches in size.

-There are a few tasty recipes in that you can use unripe mangoes.
+There are a few tasty recipes in which you can use unripe mangoes.
 This delicious recipe is one of them.
 In Thailand, unripe mangoes, especially really young ones still tart and extra crispy, are often eaten with a spicy-sweet chilling dipping sauce.
 Try this Spicy Mango Dipping Sauce with Dried Shrimp recipe the next time you come across some young sour mangoes.
 It's a local favorite.

 Green apples like the Granny Smith are a good substitute if you can't find sour green mangoes.